opensearch-project/project-website/_posts/2022-07-15-bottlerocket-k8s-fluent-bit.markdown

 After clicking the play arrow, you should see the index name(s) created by the Fluent Bit example in the right-hand panel.

-Now, let’s look at one of those indexes by running this query:
+Now let’s look at one of those indexes by running this query:

 ```
 GET /<index name>/_search